| Magic

 of the training, bad apples do occasionally slip through the cracks.
 The

 following are some notable individuals who should never have become magi.
+Lord

 Sülstis